 Please contact Renaissance Tours or your travel agent for current airfares and flight reservations.

-Australian and New Zealand passport holders do not require a visa to visit Italy.
+Australian and New Zealand passport holders do not require a visa for Italy.

 Tour price includes

-- Premium (category 1) tickets to all included performances
+- Category 1 tickets (or best available) for all included performances

-- Accommodation in centrally located hotels with breakfast daily (B)
+- Accommodation in centrally located 4- and 5-star hotels with breakfast daily (B)

-- Meals as per itinerary (L = Lunch, D = Dinner), including wine with meals
+- Meals as per itinerary (L = Lunch, D = Dinner), including wines with meals

 - Hotel porterage (one piece per person)